 Tips for your visit to Warner Bros.
 Harry Potter Studios

-If, like me, you're a real Harry Potter fan, you've probably been looking forward to this visit for a long time.
+If, like me, you are a real Harry Potter fan, you have probably been waiting for this tour for a long time.
 To make the most of it I'm going to give you some tips:

 - Duration of the visit: Take your time in each of the spaces of the Warner Bros. studios.
 Don't be in a hurry to see everything; the details are so well taken care of that it will be worth your while to recreate yourself in every nook and cranny.
 To see everything well, I recommend that you reserve between 3 and 5 hours for the visit.

 - Schedule: when you buy your ticket (always in advance, since in the studios you can only redeem it), you can choose the day and time of visit.
 I recommend you to choose the first shift to avoid crowds.
-Keep in mind that you have an entry time, but not an exit time, so more and more people will accumulate in the facilities.
+Keep in mind that you have entrance hours, but not exit hours, so more and more people will accumulate in the facilities.

 - Take the audio guide: it costs about five pounds, but it is worth it, while you immerse yourself in the magical world, they tell you details you did not know about the film, the actors and the saga.